zecar/SMSComet/README.md

 Modified for my need, RO language, only one URL for PHP.

-Added deveiceSecret in POST request.
+Added deviceSecret in POST request.

 Olso added "keepScreenOn" as a workaround "not sending SMS if screen is off"